Get Started Now and Create an Account!!

 • Trophy Information

-Since its inception, the College Sports Media Awards have recognized the best in class in college sports production.
-In the previous eight years, SVG has celebrated those who have pushed the envelope and set a higher standard for all who are part of this industry.
+Since its inception, the SVG College Sports Media Awards in association with NACDAhave recognized the best in class in college sports video production.
+Over the previous decade, SVG has celebrated those who have pushed the envelope and set a higher standard for all who are part of this talented industry.

-Once again, at this year’s SVG College Sports Summit, the Sports Video Group (SVG) and the National Association of Collegiate Directors of Athletics (NACDA) will award the outstanding work in college sports video productions from campuses across the country, and the staff that makes them possible.
+Once again, at this year’s SVG College Summit, the Sports Video Group (SVG) and the National Association of Collegiate Directors of Athletics (NACDA) will award the outstanding work in college sports video productions from campuses across the country, and the staffs that makes them possible.

-For those who have entered the SVG/NACDA College Sports Media Awards, please note some key changes to the rules and entry procedures:
+For those who have entered the SVG College Sports Media Awards in association with NACDA, please note some key changes to the rules and entry procedures:

-Beginning this year, we are accepting entries that were designed primarily for social media distribution, both live and pre-produced.
-This includes live games or live non-game productions intended for airing on Facebook Live, Periscope, etc.
+Entrants are highly encouraged to submit entries that were designed primarily for social media distribution, both live and pre-produced.
+This includes live games or live non-game productions intended for airing on Facebook Live, Twitter, a Smart TV application, etc. If you have any questions about where your video fits, please ask!

 Please keep in the mind that specific key guidelines need to be followed for your entry to be eligible for judging.
 Some of the key reminders before submitting your entries are as follows: